What is Vasectomy Reversal?

 a: Our friendly receptionist and nurses will receive you and make you feel welcome and relaxed

 b: Our surgeon will see you and examine you.
-He will go through the original summary of the consultation and explain further the anatomy and function of the testis, epididymis and the tube (vas).
-A physical examination will include the assessment of the cut-ends of the vas including their length and thickness (occasionally the vas ends can be very fine and fragile), the positioning of the original vasectomy, the quality of epididymis and finally the ease of access to the vas.
+He will go through the original summary of the consultation and explain further the anatomy and function of the testis, epididymis and tube (vas).
+A physical examination will include the assessment of the cut-ends of the vas, including their length and thickness (occasionally, the vas ends can be very fine and fragile), the positioning of the original vasectomy, the quality of epididymis and finally, the ease of access to the vas.
 Also important is the patient’s general health (diabetes, blood pressure etc.) and any previous surgery to the groin area.
 After this, the surgeon will receive your written consent.

-c: The nurses will see you and give you appropriate premedication and take you into the operating room.
+c: The nurses will see you, give you appropriate premedication, and take you into the operating room.
 Your partner can stay in a private room with coffee and refreshments and watch TV to spend the next three to four hours when you have the operation.
-She may also have a walk in Stockton City centre that is only three minutes walk from the clinic.
+She may also have a walk in Stockton City centre, which is only three minutes walk from the clinic.

 6:Recuperation.
-Strict rest for 7 days.
-Then build up back to normal activity on the second week.
-You may return back to work on the third week avoiding strenuous activities for at least four weeks.
-No sex for 3 weeks.
+Strict rest for seven days.
+Then build up back to normal activity in the second week.
+You may return to work in the third week, avoiding strenuous activities for at least four weeks.
+No sex for three weeks.
 Take the supplements we would suggest for two months.
-Semen tests after 12 weeks in the local fertility clinic and forward the results to us.
+Semen tests after 12 weeks in the local fertility clinic, send the results to us.

 7: Please don’t forget to let us know the Ultimate Good News

 So Call us today if you are thinking about having a vasectomy reversal.
 You don’t have to delay even if you are planning to have it in the future.
-It is better you hear from us the full facts before you make your decision when the timing is ripe for you.
-When you call, please leave a message and we will respond within one working day.
+It is better to hear the full facts from us before deciding when the timing is ripe for you.
+When you call, please leave a message, and we will respond within one working day.